CooCOccO/aliyun-oss-ruby-sdk/README.md

     buckets.each{ |b| puts b.name }

 The `list_buckets` command returns an iterator for you to get the information of each bucket in order.
-Bucket For the object structure, see {Aliyun::OSS::Bucket} in the API documentation.
+Bucket For the object structure, see {AliyunOSS::OSS::Bucket} in the API documentation.

 ### Create a bucket